SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSLDoubleDispatch/DSLDoubleDispatch.md

 ## Revisiting the Die DSL: a case for double dispatch
 @cha:dsldd

-In Chapter *@cha:dsl@*, using the Die DSL we could only sum die handles together as in `2 D20 + 1 D4`.
-In this new chapter, we extend the Die DSL implementation to support the sum of a die with another one or with a die handle \(and vice versa\).
+In Chapter *@cha:dsl@*, using the Die DSL, we could only sum die handles together as in `2 D20 + 1 D4`.
+In this new chapter, we extend the Die DSL implementation to support the sum of a die with another one or with a die handle (and vice versa).
+We will do that in several ways: first, using double dispatch and in a second time delegating to objects in a different way.

+### The challenge

 One of the challenges is that the message `+` should be able to manage different types of receivers and arguments.
-The message will have either a die or a die handle as receiver and arguments, so we should manage the following possibilities: die + die handle, die + die, die handle + die handle, and die handle + die.
+The message will have either a die or a die handle as the receiver and arguments, so we should manage the following possibilities: die + die handle, die + die, die handle + die handle, and die handle + die.
 While this extension at first may look trivial, we will take it as a way to explore double dispatch.

-Double dispatch is a technic that avoids hardcoding type checks and also can define incrementally the behavior handling all the possible cases.
-Indeed double dispatch does not use any explicit conditionals and is the basis of more advanced Design Patterns such as the Visitor.
+Double dispatch is a technique that avoids hardcoding type checks and also can define incrementally the behavior handling all the possible cases.
+Indeed, double dispatch does not use any explicit conditionals and is the basis of more advanced Design Patterns such as the Visitor.

 Double dispatch is based on the _Don't ask, tell_ object-oriented principle applied twice.
 In the case of the `+` message, there is a first dispatch to select the adequate method.
 Then a second dispatch happens when in this method a new message is sent to the _argument_ of the `+` message telling this argument the way the current receiver should be summed.
 This description is too abstract so we will go over a full example to explain it.